-We have the areas largest light bulb selection, with over 10,000 light bulbs!
-If you are looking for a specific light bulb size, type, or style come by either location and our experts will help you find it.
+We have the area's largest light bulb selection, with more than 10,000 light bulbs!
+If you are looking for a specific light bulb size, type or style, come by either our Springfield or Branson location and our experts will help you find it.

 LED Lamps (Light Bulbs)

 LED is here, and it's here to stay, and that's a good thing!
-LED light bulbs use much less energy, thus saving you money on energy costs and in trashing them.
-LED light bulbs last much longer than incandescent bulbs, lasting as long as 25 years.
+LED light bulbs use much less energy, thus saving you money on energy costs.
+LED light bulbs last much longer than incandescent bulbs — usually as long as 25 years.
 Imagine replacing a light bulb only every 25 years.
 That is amazing!
-Besides saving in energy costs and not buying new bulbs all the time you are also not throwing bulb after bulb into the landfill.
-You save money and help the environment.
+Besides saving in energy costs and not having to buy new bulbs all the time, you are saving the environment.
 This is a win-win!

-Historic lamps (light bulbs) have become very popular over the past few years.
+Historic lamps and light bulbs have become very popular over the past few years.

 Transform the illumination and thus the aesthetic of your home.

-Just as important as the color of your walls, accents, cabinets, and furniture is the color/temperature of your lighting.
-There are so may color temperatures that bulbs are sold in these days, that choosing the right one can make-or-break your mood and design of a room.
-Too many times we see people, including designers, just buying lamps (bulbs) without any consideration of its color/temperature.
-Just as you wouldn't throw on just any paint color on your walls or an accent pillow that wouldn't match your design you shouldn't just put in any light bulb either.
+The color and temperature of your lighting is just as important as the color of your walls, accents, cabinets and furniture.
+There are so many color temperatures bulbs are sold in these days that choosing the right one can make-or-break your mood, or even the design of your room.
+Too many times we see people, including designers, buying lamps and bulbs without any consideration of their colors or temperatures.
+If you wouldn't throw random paint colors on your walls or buy an accent pillow that doesn't match your home's design, then you shouldn't buy just any light bulb, either.

-For example, if you have a warmer tone house, such as red clays, orange walls, or red walls then we'd lean you toward a warmer Kelvin temperature.
+For example, if you have a warmer toned house, boasting red clays, orange walls or red walls, our team would suggest a warmer Kelvin temperature.
 Warmer temperatures are about 2700-Kelvin.
-If you have more grays, blues, darker colors or whites, we will steer you into the 3,000 to 4,000-kelvin bulbs.
-Now if you have white walls, you want them to look white, not a weird tan or blue.
-You want them to be white.
-The color temperature is crucial to get your walls to look white, as you intended them.
+If your home has more grays, blues, darker colors or whites, our team will steer you into the 3,000 to 4,000-kelvin bulbs.
+If you have white walls, you want them to look white — not a weird tan or blue.
+That's why color temperature is crucial for making your walls look just as you want them.